semgrep/semgrep-docs/docs/semgrep-secrets/validators.md

 | - | - | - |
 | http | Yes | Indicates that the request type is `http`. |

+:::note
-:::note Currently we only support web services via HTTP(S).
+Semgrep only supports web services with HTTP(S).
 :::

 <!-- TODO: if we expand to more validator types we should  -->